LAKAMA LUXURY TRAVEL

 Photo courtesy of AmaWaterways.

-I rave about river cruising and and I believe the overall experience is a great value for all that is included.
-But it’s not for everyone.
+I rave about river cruising and my clients do as well.
+I believe the overall experience is a great value for all that is included.
+But there are some things you should know before going on your first river cruise.
+Better to be armed with knowledge than being unpleasantly surprised.

 The Ships